turingschool/lesson_plans/ruby_04-apis_and_scalability/blogger_performance_workshop.markdown

 * Consider which optimizations will improve specific operations in the app VS which might have a "halo effect" to other parts of the app.
   (e.g. caching a chunk of markup vs adding a db index)

+### Intro -- Caching Crash Course

+"Caching" is an optimization technique involving saving the result of some computation so that it can be re-used later.
+Usually we do this because the computation is expensive in some way (perhaps in terms of time, bandwidth, memory consumption, etc).

+Caching can often provide an "easy way out" of certain optimization problems, since when you cache something you don't necessarily make it faster, you simply make it happen less often.

 #### Step 1 -- Articles#show